Iris in Perfumery: The Rhizome, Not the Flower

 Organoleptic Evaluation Protocol

-Since 2015, the perfumery jury applies a standardized evaluation protocol:
+Since 2015, the perfumery jury applies a standardized protocol aligned with raw material evaluation practices in industry laboratories (Givaudan, Firmenich, IFF, Symrise).

 | Parameter | Standard |